Alejogb1/job-board/blog-data/why-does-airflow-externaltasksensor-not-work-on-the-dag-having-a-pythonoperator.md

 id: "why-does-airflow-externaltasksensor-not-work-on-the-dag-having-a-pythonoperator"
 ---

-ah, i see the problem you're having. it's a classic, and one i've definitely banged my head against a few times back in the day when i was first starting with airflow. the external task sensor and python operator interaction can be a bit, let's say, *unintuitive* at first glance.
+ah, i see the problem you're having. it's a classic, and one i've definitely banged my head against a few times back in the day when i was first starting with airflow. the external task sensor and python operator interaction can be a bit, let's say, _unintuitive_ at first glance.

-basically, the issue isn’t that the *sensor* itself is broken. it’s more about understanding how airflow schedules and executes tasks, and how the external task sensor behaves specifically. let's unpack this, shall we?
+basically, the issue isn’t that the _sensor_ itself is broken. it’s more about understanding how airflow schedules and executes tasks, and how the external task sensor behaves specifically. this, shall we?

-first, the external task sensor. it's designed to wait for a task in *another* dag to reach a specific state, typically ‘success’ or ‘finished’. it's not just looking at whether the *code* for the task has run; it's looking for the airflow system’s record of that task reaching a completion state. this record is what airflow uses to keep track of what’s been done and what still needs doing.
+first, the external task sensor. it's designed to wait for a task in _another_ dag to reach a specific state, typically ‘success’ or ‘finished’. it's not just looking at whether the _code_ for the task has run; it's looking for the airflow system’s record of that task reaching a completion state. this record is what airflow uses to keep track of what’s been done and what still needs doing.

-now, the python operator. it executes arbitrary python code. and while that seems simple enough, the key thing to remember is that a python operator, by default, doesn't automatically create an external system record or signal another dag that it has finished, in the way that, say, a bash operator does when running a command and exiting with a code of 0. it runs the code, and if it doesn't throw an exception, airflow assumes it's ‘successful’ locally within the dag that contains the python operator. but the other dag, the one with the external task sensor, isn't really aware that the python operator's code has finished executing *and* that airflow marked its task as complete.
+now, the python operator. it executes arbitrary python code. and while that seems simple enough, the key thing to remember is that a python operator, by default, doesn't automatically create an external system record or signal another dag that it has finished, in the way that, say, a bash operator does when running a command and exiting with a code of 0. it runs the code, and if it doesn't throw an exception, airflow assumes it's ‘successful’ locally within the dag that contains the python operator. but the other dag, the one with the external task sensor, isn't really aware that the python operator's code has finished executing _and_ that airflow marked its task as complete.

 let's illustrate this with some code. imagine you have two dags, `dag_a` and `dag_b`.